 In other words, nothing, not even public health, is more important than the billions of dollars telecoms corporations stand to make from 5G.
 Trump’s FCC took that message and ran with it.
 In March, they removed further oversight over environmental impacts of the rollout of the 5G network.
 “US leadership in 5G technology is a national imperative for economic growth and competitiveness,” the agency’s current chairman Ajit Pai recently said at a White House summit.

 Will the 5G network be a public health crisis or a fantastic opportunity for Americans to make money?
-The government and telecom companies are pinning all their hopes on the latter option, without pausing to consider the first, and whatever the answer, the so-called peoples’ representatives will not be giving individuals a choice – every American will join the 5G network, whether they like it or not.We value your comments!
-Please weigh in on our comment section below.
+The government and telecom companies are pinning all their hopes on the latter option, without pausing to consider the first, and whatever the answer, the so-called peoples’ representatives will not be giving individuals a choice – every American will join the 5G network, whether they like it or not.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com